 Chairs that move “a lot”

-An example is the Panto Move® which offers a swivel seat, roller wheels, front/back movement, side topanto move side movement, and can also be height adjusted!
+An example is the Panto Move® which offers a swivel seat, roller wheels, front/back movement, side to side movement, and can also be height adjusted!
 Some students enjoy this chair because they can sit in it backwards and lean forward at their desk, receiving some deep pressure touch.
 It might be ideal for an office environment too!

 Ergonomic Chairs

 These types of chairs are ideal for students who need a great deal of support to establish a good sitting posture.
-These are students with poor Ergo_Chair_core strength and are often seen to be slouching or leaning on their desk.
+These are students with poor core strength and are often seen to be slouching or leaning on their desk.

-facebook 2“Winnipeg Occupational Therapist Discoveries in Therapy”
+“Winnipeg Occupational Therapist Discoveries in Therapy”

 “Rosanne’s Therapy”